Multi-Scale Coarse-to-Fine Segmentation for Screening Pancreatic Ductal Adenocarcinoma: Experiments

 \subsection{Segmentation Results}

-We first summarize the segmentation results in Table~\ref{Tab:Segmentation}.
+We first summarize the segmentation results in Table~\ref{Tab:Segmentation}, which makes the normal v.s. abnormal classification to be interpretable by segmentation cues.
 The $64^3$ network achieves reasonable pancreas and tumor segmentation accuracies.
-The segmentation result of normal pancreas is as high as $86.90\%$, which means that the normal pancreases are easier to segment, as there are often unpredicted changes in shape and geometry in the abnormal cases.
-As a side comment, the lowest DSC of an abnormal pancreas is $38.40\%$, lower than the number ($44.03\%$) of a normal pancreas.
-In tumor segmentation, we observe a lower accuracy and a higher standard deviation ($57.25\pm28.05\%$).
+The segmentation result of normal pancreas is as high as $86.9\%$, which means that the normal pancreases are easier to segment, as there are often unpredicted changes in shape and geometry in the abnormal cases.
+As a side comment, the lowest DSC of an abnormal pancreas is $38.4\%$, lower than the number ($44.0\%$) of a normal pancreas.
+In tumor segmentation, we observe a lower accuracy and a higher standard deviation ($57.3\pm28.1\%$).
 Except for the $10$ missing cases, we find $20$ more cases with a tumor DSC lower than $30\%$.
-All these evidences imply the challenging of finding tumors especially when they are small.
+All these evidences imply the challenging of finding tumors considering their various size, shape and locations.
+Note that a recent work on the pancreatic cyst segmentation achieves a DSC of $63.4\pm{27.7}\%$~\cite{zhou2017deep}, which is not as hard as the tumor segmentation.

-Going to smaller scales, fewer tumors are missed, but segmentation accuracies for both pancreas and tumor become lower.
-This raises the tradeoff between sensitivity and specificity -- a network with a smaller input region has the ability of detecting tiny regions, but without seeing contexts, it can be easily confused by the false positives.
-Therefore, combining multi-scale predictions achieves a balance between sensitivity and specificity.
-Figure~\ref{Fig:Examples} shows two typical examples that benefit from multi-scale segmentation.
+Going to smaller scales, fewer tumors are missed, though segmentation accuracies become lower.
+This is the tradeoff between sensitivity and specificity: a network with a smaller input region has the ability to detect tiny regions, but without seeing contexts, it can be easily confused by false positives.
+Thus, combining multi-scale predictions achieves a balance between sensitivity and specificity.
+Fig.~\ref{Fig:Examples} shows two examples that benefit from multi-scale segmentation.

+We replace our backbone with 3D UNet~\cite{cciccek20163d} and VNet~\cite{milletari2016v} at the $64^3$ scale setting and report their results in Table~\ref{Tab:SegmentationAblation} for comparison.
+We can find that the three backbones perform roughly similar in terms of the segmentation results.
+However, our backbone achieves the best results for the sensitivity and specificity.